te-agma-at/FNF-SaulEngine/README.md

 ### Week 3:
   * BF does "Hey!" during Philly Nice
   * Blammed has a cool new colors flash during that sick part of the song
+  * New Note Type: "Bullet".
+Boyfriend has to hit these notes to avoid losing a great amount of health.
+They appear exclusively in Blammed
 ### Week 4:
   * Better hair physics for Mom/Boyfriend (Maybe even slightly better than Week 7's :eyes:)
   * Henchmen die during all songs.
 Yeah :(
+  * New Note Type: "Lust".
+Boyfriend can hit these notes to regain health.
+They only appear in High and MILF
 ### Week 5:
   * Bottom Boppers and GF does "Hey!" animations during Cocoa and Eggnog
   * On Winter Horrorland, GF bops her head slower in some parts of the song.
 ### Week 6:
   * On Thorns, the HUD is hidden during the cutscene
   * Also there's the Background girls being spooky during the "Hey!" parts of the Instrumental
+  * New Note Type: "Soul".
+Letting Boyfriend hit this note will slowly drain health over time.
+Appears exclusively in Thorns
+### Week 7:
+  * Tankman will drain health per note hit in Stress
+  * Bullet Notes make a return in Guns and Stress

 ## Cool new Chart Editor changes and countless bug fixes
 ![](https://github.com/ShadowMario/FNF-PsychEngine/blob/main/docs/img/chart.png?raw=true)
 * You can now chart "Event" notes, which are bookmarks that trigger specific actions that usually were hardcoded on the vanilla version of the game.
 * Your song's BPM can now have decimal values
 * You can manually adjust a Note's strum time if you're really going for milisecond precision
-* You can change a note's type on the Editor, it comes with two example types:
+* You can change a note's type on the Editor, it comes with three example types:
 * Alt Animation: Forces an alt animation to play, useful for songs like Ugh/Stress
 * Hey: Forces a "Hey" animation instead of the base Sing animation, if Boyfriend hits this note, Girlfriend will do a "Hey!" too.
+* Hurt Note: Of course, a bit of health is lost when Boyfriend hits this note.

 ## Multiple editors to assist you in making your own Mod
 ![Screenshot_3](https://user-images.githubusercontent.com/44785097/144629914-1fe55999-2f18-4cc1-bc70-afe616d74ae5.png)